 It is a rare bird who embraces technology, reads prolifically, knows precisely what is going on in remote portions of the globe and maintains a strict allegiance to what has become old school – a painter who paints – one who insists that good technique is mandatory and performed by the person who puts their name to the work.

 Nick Sandys is an award-winning actor, director, and fight choreographer, as well as an educator.
-He is currently a Resident Fight Director at Lyric Opera of Chicago where he has designed violence for over 50 productions (recent credits include Ernani, Macbeth, Tosca, West Side Story and Jesus Christ Superstar) and he also directed the 2019 revival of Strauss’ Elektra.
-His Jeff-award-winning fight direction has been seen all over Chicagoland, including over 25 productions at Goodman Theatre (most recently Gem of the Ocean, Clyde’s, Swing State), as well as on Broadway (Steppenwolf’s Who’s Afraid of Virginia Woolf?), at The Metropolitan Opera (Prince Igor, Giulio Cesare, Il Trovatore), and regionally.
-Nick is a certified Fight Director with The Society of American Fight Directors and has been adjunct faculty at The Theatre School at DePaul University since 1995.
+He is a Resident Fight Director at Lyric Opera of Chicago where he has designed violence for over 70 productions (recent credits include Fidelio, Carmen, Ernani, Macbeth, Tosca, West Side Story and Jesus Christ Superstar).
+He also directed the 2019 revival of Strauss’ Elektra (also at Dallas Opera 2024 and Houston Grand Opera 2018).
+His Jeff-award-winning fight direction has been seen all over Chicagoland, including over 30 productions at Goodman Theatre (most recently Midnight In The Garden Of Good And Evil, Gem of the Ocean, Clyde’s, Cherry Orchard, Swing State), as well as on Broadway (Steppenwolf’s Who’s Afraid of Virginia Woolf?), at The Metropolitan Opera (Prince Igor, Giulio Cesare, Il Trovatore), and regionally.
+Nick is a member of the College of Fight Masters (the highest rank) with The Society of American Fight Directors and has been adjunct faculty at The Theatre School at DePaul University since 1995.

-Nick holds MAs in English Literature from both Cambridge University and Loyola University Chicago, and he is the proud recipient of a 2011 Achievement Award from The Helen Coburn Meier and Tim Meier Charitable Foundation For The Arts.
+Nick holds MAs in English Literature from both Cambridge University and Loyola University Chicago (as well as a PhD [abd] from Loyola), and he is the proud recipient of a 2011 Achievement Award from The Helen Coburn Meier and Tim Meier Charitable Foundation For The Arts.